PreK-12 Director of Social Justice

 The Equity and Inclusion Institute gave me the opportunity to explore how systems of oppression can affect both my life and everyone else's lives in America.
 Through this exploration of the ways that we are divided, I found myself feeling incredibly connected to the other attendees – almost as if the semi-transparent curtains of our daily lived experiences were able to be drawn to the side after they had been so clearly identified.
 This connectedness, this feeling of spontaneous community – that's what makes me want to come back."

-2nd Grade Teacher at The Nueva School
+Second Grade Teacher, The Nueva School

 Attending the Institute was life-changing for me and has led to some immediate programmatic shifts at my school.
 Although the institute was designed for educators, I believe any person would benefit from attending.”